topherzee/try-10-12/README.md

 Add MULTIPLE cards of the same kind to board by click on tech deck.
 Remove a card from a board.
 Click on a card to see a full sized card.

+Save a board (with card positions)

+Load a board with positions
+Save and Load Notes

 2021-10-30